stakkr-org/stakkr/docs/pages/installation.rst

     $ cd my_project

     ##
     # RECIPE is optional but better to start from an existing one !
-Examples :
-    # Most commons : "lamp", "lepp" (nginx, postgre, php), lemp (nginx, mysql, php)
+    # Examples (see below for the current list) :
     #   stakkr-init wordpress
     #   stakkr-init symfony
     ##